 TL;DR: Government bureaucrats are tangling with us and getting in the way of our local craft breweries.
 Your action is needed to inform lawmakers how much support our brewers have.
 Please consider taking action as described below.

 As you may have heard, the NJ ABC has started enforcing restrictive rules on breweries and other alcohol based companies like NJCB.
 These rules limit the number of events that breweries can host and festivals they can attend, restrict their creativity in marketing and programming, eliminate discounts, restrict size of TVs and reduce YOUR opportunity to enjoy the sweet, golden fruit of their labor.
+Here is our fight and timeline of events.

 update: August 11.
 Read this from NJBiz